PhilipStolz/operator-desktop/README.md

 ### Interface discovery (important)

-He app is self-describing.
+The app is self-describing.
 The first step for an LLM is:

 ```text
 OPERATOR_CMD